Henrik Lundqvist: Charity work

 In 2009, Lundqvist became the Rangers spokesman for the Garden of Dreams Foundation, which works mostly with Madison Square Garden and its tenants to host charitable events and grant wishes to sick children, similar to the Make-A-Wish Foundation.
 In this role, Lundqvist hosts events and records public service messages.
 In order to benefit the charity, Lundqvist launched a clothing line, called the Crown Collection, on 19 January 2012.
 The items of the Crown Collection were available exclusively at retail outlets within the confines of Madison Square Garden.

-In 2014, Lundqvist and his wife Therese founded the Henrik Lundqvist Foundation a non-profit organization with a focus on health and education for children and families.
+In 2014, Lundqvist and his wife founded the Henrik Lundqvist Foundation a non-profit organization with a focus on health and education for children and families.
 HLF is an international grantmaking organization, with community partners in New York City, Sweden and the Dominican Republic.
 The Henrik Lundqvist Foundation hosted its inaugural fundraising event on 14 September 2014, at Refinery Rooftop.
 The evening included a silent auction, a Q&A session hosted by NHL Network's Kevin Weekes & an acoustic performance by Henrik Lundqvist and bandmate John McEnroe.
 Lundqvist was named a finalist for the 2014–15 NHL Foundation Player Award for his exemplary work with the Henrik Lundqvist Foundation as well as the Garden of Dreams Foundation.
 On 29 June 2015, Lundqvist was selected as an athlete finalist for the first ever ESPN Humanitarian of the Year Awards for his commitment to "using the power of sports to transform lives and uplift communities."

 Hobbies and other ventures

 In 2004, Lundqvist was awarded "Best Dressed" in Sweden.
 In April 2006, he was named one of Peoples World's 100 Most Beautiful People.
 In December 2008, he was named one of Page Six magazine's Top 25 Best Dressed in 2008.

 Lundqvist used to play guitar in a Swedish rock band called Box Play during his time in Frölunda and plays guitar in his spare time.

-Lundqvist owns a restaurant called Tiny's located in Tribeca.
-He has worked on this project with former Rangers teammate Sean Avery, who owned his own restaurant in New York City called Warren 77, and some other business partners.

 On 10 July 2013, he hosted the 1.5-hour talk show Sommar on Swedish public radio.

 Broadcast career

-Lundqvist will be part of MSG Network's Rangers coverage for the 2021–22 season.
-Lundqvist will be in the studio for around 20 games, joining host John Giannone and analyst Steve Valiquette.
-He made his debut on 15 October 2021, prior to the Rangers' home opener against the Dallas Stars.
-Lundqvist is also an in studio analyst for the NHL on TNT.
+Lundqvist joined the MSG Network as a studio analyst for New York Rangers coverage in 2021.
+Also in 2021, he joined TNT as a rotating studio analyst, and was added to their roster full-time during the 2023–24 season, replacing Rick Tocchet.